frameless-at/ProcessUserDataTable/README.md

 ### Visual Example

-**Displaying a Table with User that have the 'member' status (showing their created value on :hover), their visits of certain pages (with modal opening for details), their purchases (with modal opening for details) and the Total of their purchases.**
+**UserAdminTable with users that have the 'member' status (showing their created value on :hover), their visits of certain pages (with modal opening for details), their purchases (with modal opening for details) and the Total of their purchases.**
 All column titles are clickable for sorting asc/desc, direction is indicated after sorting

 ![Example of a configured UserAdminTable](img/1_usertable.png)